bueltge/Archive/readme.txt

 3. In Archive, also possible to restore, WP 3*

 == Changelog ==
+= 1.0.1 (2015-03-12) =
+* Fix activate, deactivate values for all new capabilities on custom post type; Result was an bug to see the menu item
+* Fix value on register post type
+* Code maintenance

 = 1.0.0 (2015-01-18) =
 * Remove custom function to check for right post type, fixes error notice since WP 4.0.
 * Remove custom css, switch to Dashicon.